 Program Description:

-The VISN 2 Mental Illness Research, Education and Clinical Centers (MIRECC) pursues a discovery-to-recovery approach to determine the causes, identify predictors, and develop treatments for individuals with SMI, with emphasis on psychosis and on suicide.
+The VISN 2 Mental Illness Research, Education and Clinical Centers (MIRECC) pursues a discovery-to-recovery approach to determine the causes, identify predictors, and develop treatments for individuals with serious mental illness, with emphasis on psychosis and on suicide.
 The topics for this series consist of innovative treatments that we have created/tested and insights from research that have helped to inform clinical care.

 Target Audience: